DevilAguo0/hiddify/Basic-Concepts.md

 Hiddify panel uses this platform to pass the filtering system.
 In fact, Hiddify is recommended by Xray.
 This platform, which was introduced in 2020, is a modified and better version of the famous V2ray!
 Due to being more up-to-date and fixing defects, V2ray became the dominant and common platform.
 In the Xray platform, all v2ray protocols have been added in addition to newer protocols such as Vless.

+## Vmess
+It was one of the first protocols of the V2ray and Xray subcategory, which encodes and sends information packets based on system time, although this protocol can be detected by the filtering system due to weaknesses in its algorithm, and it is recommended not to use it wherever possible.

 ## Vless
 Vless protocol is a modified version of Vmess!
 In Vless, all the disadvantages of Vmess have been fixed and due to the difference in encryption in Vless and its lighter weight, it provides the possibility to have more users than vmess on the same server.

 ## Trojan
 This protocol is another safe way to pass through the filtering system.
 The trojan introduced in 2017 has always been used alongside vless, a powerful protocol to pass through the filtering system.

 For more security and speed, we suggest you to use these two protocols, Vless and Trojan.
 According to the received reports, it is recommended to use these protocols in the following situations